 The Fellowship for British Hairdressing is an independent, non-political organisation run by members, for members.
 The Fellowship focuses on promoting artistic and creative quality within the industry and providing support for future hairdressing talent keen to make their mark.

 Despite years of competition success at SWH, we’ve never had the honour of a member of the FAME Team coming from our salon.
-But all that may be about to change because Lora has reached the FAME team live final.
+But all that is about to change because Lora has been selected for FAME Team 2019!

 Lora is one of SWH Team’s Brand Ambassadors.
 Since she joined SWH, Lora’s been reaching professional milestones and smashing right through them.
 She was a member of L’Oreal ID Artists, represented SWH at Pro Hair Live and for the Hair And Barber Council.
 She’s had her work published in Hairdressers’ Journal, Creative Head and The Fellowship magazine.
 Her work’s been widely celebrated online and her image from our New England Collection made the cover of Good Salon Guide.
-She is a L’Oreal Colour Specialist, KMS Style Ambassador and Goldwell Master Colourist.
+She is a Goldwell Master Colourist, L’Oreal Colour Specialist and KMS Style Ambassador.

 FAME Semi-Finals : The Audition